Ternary Compression for Communication-Efficient Federated Learning: Experimental Results

+Fig. \ref{fig:noniid_com} plots the convergence curves of the test performance of the three compared algorithms over communication rounds and bits uploads, from which we see that both T-FedAvg and FedAvg converge better than CMFL over the training rounds, and T-FedAvg becomes better than FedAvg at the later stage.
+Meanwhile, it is clear that T-FedAvg converges the fastest and the best over bits upload, confirming the performance we see in Table \ref{table:non-iid-acc}.

+The better performance of T-FedAvg observed on the CIFAR10 dataset appears counter-intuitive.
+However, as it is proved in Section \ref{SIV.C} that if Assumption \ref{ass_FTTQ} holds, quantization is able to reduce weight divergence on non-IID data in federated learning, thereby achieving more robust learning.
+Our results shown in Fig. \ref{fig:noniid_com} also confirm this performance enhancement of T-FedAvg compared to FedAvg.

+It should be pointed out, however, that performance drop in federated learning on non-IID data compared to on IID data remains an open challenge \cite{mcmahan2016communication}, since the local stochastic gradients cannot be considered as an unbiased estimate of the global gradients \cite{zhao2018federated} when the data is non-IID.
+Theoretically, since T-FedAvg could reduce the upstream and downstream communication costs, we can increase the number of communication rounds within the same constraint of budgets to alleviate the performance degeneration.

-\subsection{Influence of the Participation Ratio $\lambda$}
+\subsection{Influence of the Participation Ratio}

 We investigate the effect of $\lambda$ on T-FedAvg in this subsection.
 We fix the total number of the clients and the local batch sizes to 100 and 64, respectively, throughout all experiments.
-Here, the experiments are done using MLP only, since the robustness of MLP to non-IID data (see in Fig. \ref{reduction}) can reduce the effect of model selection.
-Fig. \ref{participation_ratio} shows the test accuracies achieved by T-FedAvg during the training on IID and non-IID MNIST in the federated learning environment with different participation ratios ($\lambda$).
+Here, the experiments are done using MLP only, since the robustness of MLP to non-IID data (see in Table \ref{table:non-iid-acc}) can reduce the effect of the model used.
+Fig. \ref{fig:participation_ratio} presents the test accuracies achieved by T-FedAvg during the training on IID and non-IID MNIST in the federated learning environment with different participation ratios ($\lambda$), where we also give the comparison of the uploaded bits under different $\lambda$.

-As we can see, T-FedAvg is relatvely robust to the changes of the participation ratio $\lambda$ over IID and non-IID data.
-Although reducing participation ratios $\lambda$ has negative effects on the convergence speed and convergence values achieved in the fixed rounds, the negative effects are more pronounced on non-IID data (refer to the right panel of Fig. \ref{participation_ratio}).
-A similar phenomenon has also been observed in \cite{sattler2019robust}.
-We surmise that the performance degradation on non-IID data is heavily dependent on whether the features on the clients selected by the server for model aggregation are representative in the federated learning environment.
-It is common to increase the participation ratio to alleviate the negative impacts.
+As we can see, T-FedAvg is relatively robust to the changes of the participation ratio $\lambda$ over IID and non-IID data, and the performance fluctuations decrease as $\lambda$ increases.
+Generally speaking, reducing participation ratios $\lambda$ usually has negative effects on the learning speed and the final accuracy achieved in a fixed number of rounds, the negative effects are more pronounced on non-IID data (refer to the right panel of Fig. \ref{fig:participation_ratio}).
+However, once $\lambda$ is increased to a certain value, the performance improvement will be less significant, and sometimes it even starts to degrade.
+We surmise that the performance degradation on non-IID data is heavily dependent on the representativeness of the selected local models.